GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

     pass
 ```

-- For literals, three _non-exclusive_ strategies:
+- For literals, different _non-exclusive_ strategies:
   1. Inline creation of typed literals (so it can be used inside expressions): `float32(4.5)`
+  2. Provide a `cast_to()` operator for dtypes defined with strings: `field_b = field_a + cast_to("small_float", 43.5)`
-  2. Type annotations (for symbol definitions): `ALPHA: float32 = 4.5`
+  3. Type annotations for symbol definitions (it should also work with string annotations for types provided at compilation time): `ALPHA: float32 = 4.5`,  `ALPHA: "my_float_type" = 4.5`
-  3. Use `dtypes` argument of `gt.stencil`, with the builtins `int` and `float` as keys, to define the actual implementation data types of Python builtin dtypes (for compile-time definition of the actual dtypes, instead of hardcoding them in the definition code):
+  4. Use `dtypes` argument of `gt.stencil`, with the builtins `int` and `float` as keys, to define the actual implementation data types of Python builtin dtypes (for compile-time definition of the actual dtypes, instead of hardcoding them in the definition code):
 ```python
 @gtscript.stencil(dtypes={int: np.int32, float: np.float32})
 def my_stencil(...):
   field_a = field_a + 43.5 # => field_a = field_a + float32(43.5)
 ```
+  5. Use user-defined type aliases as keywords for casting: `small_float(43.5)`

+_Decision:_ As a first step, we will implement the following options: 1, 3, 4, and later decide about 5.

+_Follow-up questions:_
+- Where are type annotations required?
+Currently not required on functions, but when stencils can call other stencils this will not be parallel.

 ---------------------------------------

 ### Field definitions